a2nfinance/starlancer/README.md

 - Update smart contracts to improve UX.
 - Fix bugs.

 We use OpenZeppelin, Cairo, and Snforge for smart contract development.
-Additionally, we utilize NextJs, Redux, StarknetJs, and starket-react for developing the frontend application.
+Additionally, we utilize NextJs, Redux, StarknetJs, and starknet-react for developing the frontend application.

 As Starlancer operates fully on-chain, all logic is handled by smart contracts.
 Our focus lies on the smart contracts architecture: